ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ## Edit Page

-To edit an existing Page, in the back office, from the Content Tree, choose the page that you want to edit, and click **Edit** button.
+To edit an existing Page, in the back office, from the content tree, choose the page that you want to edit, and click **Edit** button.

 ### Page Builder interface